Why Zero-Waste is ushering in the era of the CDP 2.0Read blog series

 Taking the next step

 Perhaps your organization is right on the cusp of the ”systems” phase above.
 You have the right people and processes in place, and collaboration between marketers and engineers is generally productive and cohesive.
 However, you still find that even with this well-oiled machine, data requests remain a heavy load for your engineering team to manage.
-If that’s the case, you might benefit from trying out mParticle for free so you can:
+You might benefit from mParticle by:

 • Define customer events once and reuse them across your data stack